JumpiX64/Pong64/README.md

 <https://github.com/DragonMinded/libdragon/tree/preview>

 - Running this ROM requires real hardware or an accurate emulator
-- Emulators like ares or gopher64 are accurate.
+- Emulator like ares is accurate

 Then run:
 ```sh